Directorate of Cooperation of Security and Defence: Actions of the DCSD

-As a tool for diplomatic influence, the DCSD is responsible for implementing training, advice and expertise for which it ensures strategic leadership and comprehensive management within the realms of security and defense via cooperative bilateral or multilateral projects.
-It operates in all areas of security, defense or Homeland Security (restructuring tools of defense, disarmament, crisis emergency preparedness, export support, demobilization and reintegration, etc.).
+As a tool for diplomatic influence, the DCSD is responsible for implementing training, advice, and expertise for which it ensures strategic leadership and comprehensive management within the realms of security and defense via cooperative bilateral or multilateral projects.
+It operates in all areas of security, defense, or Homeland Security (restructuring tools of defense, disarmament, crisis emergency preparedness, export support, demobilization, reintegration, etc.).

 In a concern of policy coherence beyond the bilateral level, the DCSD follows and develops French policy in structural cooperation through regional and sub-regional approaches.
-The objectives of the DCSD are part of a global framework that aims to maintain peace, uphold the Rule of law and Human Rights, and to ensure internal security and stability for their partners in a relationship based on equality.
+The objectives of the DCSD are part of a global framework that aims to maintain peace, uphold the Rule of law and Human Rights, and ensure internal security and stability for their partners in a relationship based on equality.

-Thus, the DCSD participates in supporting structural reforms of the armed and security forces of partner countries, provides advice and high-level expertise through its cooperating and concentrates most of its activities on the training of personnel of the requesting country frames.
-In addition, many technical and language training is provided in international training centers of peacekeeping, national schools with a regional focus (ENVR) or different French military schools.
+Thus, the DCSD participates in supporting structural reforms of the armed and security forces of partner countries, provides advice and high-level expertise, and concentrates most of its activities on the training of personnel of the requesting country.
+Furthermore, the DCSD offers various technical and language training programs at international peacekeeping training centers, regional-focused national schools (ENVR) and different French military schools.

-17 ENVR and other training centers provide sixty programs, from general or technic military training law enforcement to demining operations or fight against maritime insecurity.
+These 17 ENVR and training centers provide a wide range of sixty programs, covering areas such as general military training, law enforcement, demining operations, and combating maritime insecurity.

-With a worldwide application's field, the DCSD is mainly engaged in Africa, including sub -Saharan where 70% of its actions take place.
-Francophony, shared history but also the challenges that this region are facing explain the priority which is given to cooperation activities lead in Africa.
-France intends in this way to participate in the consolidation of African Peace and Security Architecture (APSA) and the African capacity to participate in peacekeeping (RECAMP).
+While the DCSD operates globally, its primary focus is on Africa, particularly sub -Saharan where 70% of its activities are carried out.
+The shared history and challenges faced by the region, along with the Francophone connection, explain the prioritization of cooperation activities in Africa.
+France aims to contribute to the strengthening of the African Peace and Security Architecture (APSA) and the capacity of African nations to engage in peacekeeping efforts (RECAMP).